Schools are not teaching young adults the skills they need for life.

 The Program Structure

-A 45 minute instruction & coaching session every other week via video conference (6 total)
+A 45 minute coaching workshop every other week via video conference (6 total)

 An engaging training video to watch the weeks between sessions (6 total)